 A place to call home for the largest land mammal in the world.

-Elephant Crossing at The Calgary Zoo is a redevelopment of the original large animal building, which (until 2015) accommodated the Zoo’s herd of Asia Elephants, a series of terrariums/aquariums, and a multi-functional indoor area for traveling exhibits.
-The facility currently hosts the Komodo Dragon exhibit and will host the new panda exhibit in 2018.
-This project is one of the cornerstones of The Calgary Zoo’s initiative in becoming one of the top five zoological parks in North America.
-The redevelopment provided over two-thirds more space for the elephants as well as an enhanced visitor experience through the addition of both indoor and outdoor amphitheatres.
+Elephant Crossing at The Calgary Zoo is a redevelopment of the original large animal building, which (until 2015) accommodated the Calgary Zoo’s herd of Asia Elephants, a series of terrariums/aquariums, and a multi-functional indoor area for travelling exhibits.
+The facility currently hosts the Panda Passage exhibit.
+This project is a cornerstone of The Calgary Zoo’s initiative in becoming one of the top five zoological parks in North America.
+The redevelopment provided over two-thirds more space for the elephants and an enhanced visitor experience through the addition of both indoor and outdoor amphitheatres.

-The project includes a number of sustainable design elements such as a re-use of the building materials, natural ventilation, day lighting, and animal waste recycling.
+The project includes several sustainable design elements such as re-use of the original building materials, natural ventilation, daylighting and animal waste recycling.